liuhao1025/at-pagination/README.md

 Import this component in your app

-    var AtPagination = require('at-pagination')
+    var AtPagination = require('at-pagination').AtPagination
 or

-    import AtPagination from 'at-pagination' if you are using es6
+    import { AtPagination, AtPager } from 'at-pagination'

+if you are using es6

+Registry this component on Vue or another componet

+    {
+        mixins: [AtPager],
+        components： {
+            AtPagination
+        }
+    }

+***

 Use it in your template like this